Late-Term-Assignment/TicTacToe/docs/DevelopmentManual.md

 ## Build

-To build the server run the following command
+To build the project run the following command
 * `npm run build`

 ## Development server